paritytech/project-mythical/docs/docs.md

 ### Consensus Details

 **Collator Selection**:
-- Mythos uses the **Collator Selection** pallet to manage the selection and management of collators who produce blocks and validate transactions.This pallet ensures that the selection process is fair and transparent, providing incentives for collators to act honestly.
+- Mythos uses the **Collator Selection** pallet to manage the selection and management of collators who produce blocks and validate transactions.
+This pallet ensures that the selection process is fair and transparent, providing incentives for collators to act honestly.

 **Aura**:
 - **Aura** (Authority Round) is the consensus mechanism employed by Mythos for block production.
 Aura facilitates the production of blocks in a round-robin fashion, ensuring that blocks are produced in a timely manner and that the network remains secure.